 It is in part this fascination with the vernacular that sets Daugherty's music apart.
 By using sophisticated compositional techniques to develop his melodic motives combined with complex polyrhythmic layers, he has created a style that is bursting with energy and truly unique.
 Niagara Falls for symphonic winds will be the principal work considered here, though general background and performance considerations would apply to Desi and Bizarro for orchestral winds, Motown Metal for brass ensemble, Timbuktuba for euphoniums, tubas , and percussion, and UFO, Rosa Parks Boulevard and Red Cape Tango for symphonic winds.

-Daugherty's connection to the pop world infuses his work at every level.
+Daugherty's connection to American culture infuses his work at every level.
 The inspiration for much of his music comes from icons of the American pop culture.
 He acknowledges his debt to pop culture, saying:

 The Metropolis Symphony and Bizarro are based on the Superman story; Desi is inspired by the television character Ricky Ricardo.
 One hears urban Detroit in the industrial sounding Motown Metal and the courage of an Afro-American civil rights icon in the emotional charged Rosa Parks Boulevard.
 UFO is inspired by the unidentified flying objects that have been an obsession in American popular culture since 1947.